Usbac/borealis/docs/en/functions.md

 _The last parameter is the only one that can be defined with the spread operator._

-### Unpacking arrays as arguments
+### Unpacking tables as arguments

-An array can be used as arguments list by using the spread `...` operator.
+A table can be used as arguments list by using the spread `...` operator.

 ```borealis
 any args = [ 1, 2, 3 ];